-Learn how to save yourself some precious time, money, and headache when dealing with the never-ending mess that often comes with using wax melts and a wax warmer to keep your house smelling heavenly.
+Learn how to save yourself some precious time, money, and often headache when dealing with the never-ending mess that often comes with using wax melts and a wax warmer to keep your house smelling heavenly.
 This one simple DIY Wax Warmer Hack may be the best discovery of your day.

 For as long as I can remember, I have not been a super huge fan of using wax for warmer, or a waxing melt burner because it always seemed like it was not only a hassle but also a mess to deal with when it was time to switch out the wax.

 However, after moving this last time I knew that I needed to work on making my new place feel more like our home, and part of doing that is sometimes enjoying a sweet scent.